-Purchase Your Licenses Online
+Buy Your Fishing Licenses Online

 Lakes, Ponds and Reservoirs

-Iowa’s eastern border river is nationally known for backwater fishing of bass, catfish, panfish, pike and walleye.
+Iowa’s eastern border river is nationally known for backwater fishing for bass, catfish, panfish, pike and walleye.
 It is the best fishery in Iowa for abundance and diversity of fish species.
 Dozens of access points are available for boaters and anglers.

 On the western border, the Missouri River offers excellent fishing for catfish and sauger.
 The southern part of the river is one of the only places in Iowa to catch blue catfish.